Methylprednisolone belongs to a class of medicines known as corticosteroids (more commonly called steroids).

 Methylprednisolone works in part by interfering with the release of certain chemicals in your body which cause inflammation.

 Methylprednisolone is also available in the form of an injection.
 Some types of injection are used when treatment is needed quickly, or a person is unable to swallow tablets.
 Other types of injection are given to relieve inflammation in a specific area, such as a painful or swollen joint.
+This leaflet gives advice for people taking methylprednisolone tablets.

 Before taking methylprednisolone